-Attendance Policy (Virtual via Zoom)
+Attendance Policy (Asynchronous Online Classes)

-You are expected to arrive to class on time and be prepared to participate in each class period.
-Four unexcused absences may result in a letter grade of "F" or an instructor withdrawal "FW" (see 45th-Day Instructor Withdrawal policy).
-You may request to be excused from class for religious observances and practices, for illness, for school or work-related travel or for personal or family emergency.
+You are expected to complete all learning activities, participate in class, assignments, and quiz by the due dates listed in the course syllabus.
+Four consecutive missed due dates may result in a letter grade of "F" or an instructor withdrawal "FW" (see 45th-Day Instructor Withdrawal policy below).
+You may request to be excused from class for religious observances and practices, for illness, for school or work-related travel, or for personal or family emergencies.
 If you will be absent, please notify the instructor as soon as possible.